🔄

 • Build a Financial Safety Net: Renovations rarely go exactly as planned.
 Setting aside an extra 10-20% of your total budget for a contingency fund ensures you can handle unexpected issues, like subfloor repairs, without derailing your project.

-How Much Does It Cost to Install Engineered Wood Flooring?
+What's the Real Cost to Install Engineered Wood Flooring?

 Budgeting for a new floor is one of the most important steps in any renovation.
 When you’re planning, it’s helpful to think about the total cost in two parts: the price of the materials and the cost of labor.
 While you can find beautiful and durable hardwood flooring to fit your design vision, the installation fees can vary quite a bit.